ltackmann/harvest/README.md

 Why is this a trick ?.

-For certain types of applications this eventlog can be benificial in it self (like auditing in financial systems) but it can also be a valuable design for complex web since it makes each use case explicit and makes debugging easy (you can replay the event log to recreate any system state.
-Finally it also makes implementing online/offline syncronization managable, since the offline application can just queue up any events that occures and replay them on the backend once it comes back online.
+For certain applications the eventlog can be useful in itself such as a audit trail in a financial system.
+It can also be a valuable for complex applications since it makes each use case explicit by forcing programmers to make event types for every action that can occur in the system.

+Further it also makes debugging easy since you can replay the event log to recreate any former system state where an error occurred  Finally it also makes implementing online/offline synchronization managable, since the offline application can just queue up events and replay them on the backend once it comes online.

 For more information, see the provided **example** application.